kiboschool/course-mathematical-thinking/src/homework/problem-sets/week6.md

    1. is *f* injective? explain
    2. is *f* surjective? explain

-2. In the game of hearts, 4 players are given 13 cards from a deck of 52 typical playing cards.
-   1. Represent this as a function, stating its domain and codomain.
+2. At the end of the semester a teacher assigns letter grades to each of her students.
+Argue that this is a function, and describe its domain and codomain.
-   2. Is this function injective?
-   3. Is this function surjective?

 3. Let \\(S = \\{\frac{p}{q}: p, q \in \mathbb Z, q \neq 0\\}\\) be the set of fractions.
 We define a relation *R* on *S* such by the formula: \\(\frac{a}{b} R \frac{c}{d} \iff ad = bc\\).
 Is R an equivalence relation? why or why not?